ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 ### Reindexing guidelines
 {: #upgrade-reindexing}

-{{site.data.keyword.databases-for-elasticsearch}} indexes are only compatible with the same version or plus-one version from the release they are create on.
+{{site.data.keyword.databases-for-elasticsearch}} indexes are only compatible with the same version or plusOne version from the release on which they are created.
 By example, if you create an index on Elasticsearch (ES) 5 it can be read by ES5 and ES6.
 An index that is created in Elasticsearch 6 can be read by ES6 and ES7.
 Only an explicit reindex operation updates an index to the current database version.

 Any index that originates from an ES5 backup is still in ES5 format, even if it resides in an ES6 deployment.
 In these cases, ES7 can't read those indexes.